Affiliate Disclosure

 The Briggs and Stratton hose was also very easy to attach and detach from the spigot and from our various garden hose nozzles.
 When we tested five of the best hose reels and carts we were always happy with how easy it was to turn the hose fittings and get a leak-free seal.

 Overall, we feel that the Briggs and Stratton garden hose is one of the best values currently on the market.
-For less than $40, you’ll have a heavy-duty hose that won’t kink and should last for years and years.
+For slightly more than $40, you’ll have a heavy-duty hose that won’t kink and should last for years and years.

 Photo Credit Kimberly Lostroscio